FnordBacon/SparkMod/README.md

 # SparkMod
-My first attempt at modding minecraft
+A magictech mod for minecraft